Pioneer

 Hugh McLelland

 Hugh McLelland, a past president of GBA, stepped down from the board in 2002 after serving as a director for 12 years.
 Hugh has a deep devotion to the Georgian Bay community and its precious environment.
-Hugh’s speech at the annual meeting in which he accepted his Honorary Life membership made a strong impression on those in the audience and helped persuade many to get involved in the organization and take up the cause.
+Hugh’s speech at the annual meeting in which he accepted his Honourary Life membership made a strong impression on those in the audience and helped persuade many to get involved in the organization and take up the cause.
 Hugh went on to be a Board member at GBA Foundation/GBF.

 2005

-Pat Northey
+Pat Northey (Cognashene)

 2008

-John Pepperell
+John Pepperell (Sans Souci & Copperhead)

-After serving as president of SSCA, John joined the GBA Board in 2001 and took on a new role as VP Corporate Development which aimed to develop corporate support and secure long-term funding for the GBA.
+After serving as president of SSCA, John joined the GBA Board in 2001 and took on a new role as VP of Corporate Development, which aimed to develop corporate support and secure long-term funding for the GBA.
 He also saw a need for the GBA to become better at communicating our achievements.
-By the time John stepped down as President of GBA in 2005 GBA had evolved its newsletter, GBA UPDATE, into a first-class publication with growing corporate advertising support.
+By the time John stepped down as President of GBA in 2005, GBA had evolved its newsletter, GBA UPDATE, into a first-class publication with growing corporate advertising support.
 John later became a councillor for the Township of the Archipelago.

 2012